chen0040/keras-text-summarization/README.md

 The recursive RNN 2 takes the artcile content and the current built-up summarized text to predict the next character of the summarized text.
     * training: run [keras_text_summarization/training/recursive_rnn_v2.py](keras_text_summarization/training/recursive_rnn_v2.py)

 The trained models are available in the keras_text_summarization/training/models folder

+# Notes

+So far the seq2seq models seems to outperform the three RNN models proposed in [here](https://machinelearningmastery.com/encoder-decoder-models-text-summarization-keras/).

 # Usage